SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Eating less sodium and drinking less liquid to control fluid buildup

-• Making other changes, such as quitting smoking, managing stress, and getting as much physical activity as your health care provider recommends
+• Making other changes, such as quitting smoking, managing stress, and getting as much physical activity as your provider recommends

 • Treating any conditions that may make heart failure worse